Find Computer Hardware

 Where you get your computers will depend on what resources are available in your area and how many you need.
 Here are a few things that worked for us:

 - Ask people you know for used computers.
 Most people at some point will upgrade their own personal computer and will need a place for the old one to go.
 Once you have it, either install Linux on it yourself or teach your students to do it.
+Don't forget: if you are doing your Linux club under the auspices of a non-profit (such as a school), people who give you computers can deduct those donations from their taxes.

 - Your school’s IT department.
 Just as individuals upgrade computers from time to time, so do schools.
 If your school has recently changed out some of its hardware, ask for some of the recently retired stuff.
 You might even be doing them a favor by taking the computers off of their hands, as they would probably have to pay to have the old computers recycled.